-The Ship Scheduler is accessible through the Field Operations section of the IAATO Website.
-Each operator is given a company-specific username and password for each vessel that they operate.
-In order to ensure equanimity in the system, only one computer can log in under each username at a time.
+The Ship Scheduler is accessible through the IAATO Database.
+The Ship Scheduler can be accessed with an admin account or an account with ship scheduler permissions.
+To make bookings or alter itineraries, the user will also need the vessel specific six digit pin number.
+In order to ensure equanimity in the system, only one computer can log in under each vessel at a time.
 A user manual for the Ship Scheduler can be found on the landing page of the scheduler once you have logged in.
 For anyone new to the Ship Scheduler process, this manual will answer many of your questions.

 When the Ship Scheduler Opens for Site Bookings

-The Ship Scheduler usually opens on a Wednesday around the end of June or beginning of July for the following season.
-The actual date is dictated by the timetable of the IAATO Annual Meeting and the ATCM, and can be found on the Events tab of the IAATO Calendar.
+The Ship Scheduler usually opens on a Wednesday around the end of August or beginning of September for the following season.
+The actual date is dictated by the timetable of the IAATO Annual Meeting and the ATCM, and can be found in the Member’s Only section of the IAATO Website.
 The date is also circulated to all Operators by email approximately six months before the opening takes place.

 How to Prepare